 - Check in between and add boiling water as and when required until Daal and Rice along with the veggies soften completely.

-- Niramish Khichuri is mostly served neither too much dry nor excessively runny.
+- Niramish Khichuri is mostly served neither too dry nor excessively runny.
 Medium consistency is perfect for this dish.

-- Khichuri to be served with a choice of the side which can be a Beguni or Labra if the options are vegetarian or can be served with a side of Omelette or Fried Hilsa to make it a perfect Non-vegetarian Platter.
+- Khichuri is to be served with a choice of side which can be a Beguni or Labra if the options are vegetarian or can be served with a side of Omelette or Fried Hilsa to make it a perfect Non-vegetarian Platter.

 Notes